If you don’t know what a distro is, I will explain that in a minute.

 What is a distro?
 There are many operating systems known as GNU/Linux (actually they are known erroneously as “Linux”, please read this article for an explanation of why we call it GNU/Linux and not Linux).
 The members of the family of GNU/Linux systems are called distros.

+I do not want to use any nonfree software.
 So, for example, Ubuntu has nonfree software in its repositories and the version of Linux, the kernel, included in Ubuntu contains firmware blobs.
 That is not an ideal distro I would like to run.

 Further, PureOS is maintained by Purism, a company which is very committed to freedom and privacy of users.
 Purism is developing hardware, like mobile phones and laptops, which can run exclusively on fully free software.
 I support their work and when I say I use PureOS to someone, they might want to search about it and so it will raise awareness about Purism and their work.

 Another distribution I use and endorse is Debian GNU/Linux as it does not ship with any nonfree firmware, it does not have any nonfree packages in its main repositories.
 I know GNU does not endorse Debian, but I think Debian is a good freedom-respecting distro.
 Like PureOS, Debian is also ideologically inclined towards free software philosophy.
 Debian adheres to Debian Social Contract as well which is committed to free software.
 Plus Debian has an inclusive community which is very welcoming to all.
+The decision-making of Debian Community is democratic in nature.

 Further, I occassionally use other distros endorsed by GNU because they are committed to Free SOftware philosophy and contain no nonfree/proprietary software by default.